HeavyMedl/lists/README.md

 <a name='foldr'/>
 ### foldr : x -> [x]|str -> f -> x
 ------
-**Description**: Variable returned reducing right to left by applying a binary operator function (f) on a starting Variable (x), known as the accumulator, and an Array of Variables or String.
+**Description**: Variable returned reducing right to left by applying a binary operator Function (f) on a starting Variable (x), known as the accumulator, and an Array of Variables or String.

 **Signature Definition**: Give arg 1 a starting Variable (usually a right identity of the binary operator).
 Give arg 2 an Array of Variables or a String.
 Give arg 3 a Function (binary operator).
 Get a Variable.